 Cuttings taken from the plant during pruning are difficult to propagate; however, if you want to make the attempt, use the young stems prior to hardening.

-Coffee plants make an easy to care for, attractive and long living plant that with a minimum of care you will be enjoying for many years.
+Coffee plants make an easy, attractive plant that with a minimum of care you will be enjoying for many years.